 6.3 Identification and authentication

-The Hypori Halo Client uses iOS certificate validation services to authenticate the X.509 certificate the Hypori server presents as part of establishing a TLS connection.
+The Windows platform follows RFC 5280 for certificate path validation.
+The Hypori Halo Client uses Windows certificate validation services to authenticate the X.509 certificate the Hypori server presents as part of the establishing a TLS connection.